KiranSonkamble/netflix_data-pipeline/README.md

 Run my 'netflix_title' file on weekday "5" using workflow

 epic_6:
-creating a final notebook to load all the data into gold layer using delta live table
+creating a final notebook to load all the data into catalog using delta live table

+epic_7:
+Sharing the data to POwer BI or delta share to azure Synapse Analytics